The protocol layer that makes autonomous AI reviewable before it acts.

 The protocol story is strongest when it is precise.
 This roadmap distinguishes what is available today from what we are actively piloting with design partners.

-- Controlled execution surface
+- Controlled execution scope

-- Cryptographically sealed evidence
+- Cryptographically verifiable evidence

-- Portable evidence artifacts
+- Portable verification artifacts

 - Local verification tooling